antieva/Galactic_Age_Calculator/README.md

     * Example output: [31536000].

 * Calculate the age of a human in some planet years.
-Takes input age and that planet/earth years ratio, and returns this person age in that planet years.
+Takes input age and that planet, and returns this person age in that planet years.
-    * Example input: "0.24", "1";
+    * Example input: "Mars", "1";
+    * Example output: [4].

+* Calculate how many years a user has left to live on each planet.
+Takes input age, life expectancy and choose a plaet, and returns this person years left to live on that planet.
+    * Example input: "69", "70", "Mars";
     * Example output: [4].

 ##Setup instructions: